tsowell/wiremix/README.md

 less-intuitive mouse controls are:

 * Click the numeric volume percentage to toggle muting.
+* Use the mouse wheel over the volume bar to adjust volume (scroll up to increase, scroll down to decrease).
 * Scroll through lists and dropdowns with the mouse wheel or click on scroll buttons (default appearence: `•••`)
 * Right-click to set as the default source/sink